- Download our Moving to Buenos Aires Guide (PDF)

 Museo Nacional de Bellas Artes

 The National Museum of Fine Arts is a world-class museum located in Buenos Aires.
 It houses a vast collection of paintings, sculptures, and decorative arts from Argentina and around the world.
-Some highlights of the museum's collection include works by Argentine artists such as Xul Solar, Antonio Berni and Benito Quinquela Martín, and pieces by international masters such as Rembrandt, Renoir and Van Gogh.
+Some highlights of the museum’s collection include works by Argentine artists such as Xul Solar and Antonio Berni, plus pieces by international masters such as Rembrandt and Van Gogh.
+Admission is free, and the museum offers an excellent cultural experience without the expense.

 El Ateneo Grand Splendid

-Named National Geographic's most beautiful bookshop in the world, El Ateneo Grand Splendid is a former theatre in Buenos Aires.
-The building retains many of its original features, including the balconies, boxes and stage, making it a unique and beautiful place to browse for books.
-It's also a great spot to enjoy a coffee or tea while soaking up the ambience of the historic building.
+Once named National Geographic’s most beautiful bookshop in the world, El Ateneo Grand Splendid is a former theatre in Buenos Aires.
+The building retains many of its original features, including the balconies and ornate stage.
+It’s a striking and beautiful place to browse for books.
+It’s also a great spot to enjoy a coffee or tea while soaking up the ambience of the historic building.
+The venue welcomes visitors, even if you’re just there to admire the architecture.

 La Boca

-La Boca is a colourful and vibrant barrio located in the south of Buenos Aires.
+La Boca is a colourful and animated barrio located in the south of Buenos Aires.
 It is known for its brightly painted houses, street art and tango culture.
-The barrio's most famous street, Caminito, is lined with restaurants, bars and shops selling handicrafts and souvenirs.
-It's a great place to take a stroll, soak up some culture, and enjoy some local food and drink.
-However, it's also important to note that the area can be quite crowded and busy, so visitors should be aware of their surroundings.
+The barrio’s most famous street, Caminito, is lined with restaurants, bars and shops selling handicrafts and souvenirs.
+It’s a great place to take a stroll, soak up some culture, and enjoy some local food and drink.
+While generally safe during daylight hours, you should stick to the main tourist areas and be aware of your surroundings, particularly after dark.

 San Telmo

 Barrio de San Telmo is the oldest neighbourhood in Buenos Aires and is a popular tourist site.
-It is home to tango dancers and flea markets.
-Expats can visit the Plaza Dorrego to watch some tango dancing and enjoy a cup of coffee.
+It is home to tango dancers and flea markets, and you can visit the Plaza Dorrego to watch some tango dancing and enjoy a cup of coffee.
+The area is generally considered safe for tourists during the day, although, like any urban neighbourhood, you should remain alert to pickpockets, especially during the busy Sunday markets.

 Anyone living in Buenos Aires must experience the chaos that is a Boca Juniors soccer game at least once.
-The games are held at the Estadio Alberto J. Armando stadium, more commonly known as La Bombonera.
-Expats will find that the fans' enthusiasm shames other spectator sports.
-The best Boca Juniors game to watch is the Superclasico when they play their arch-rivals, River Plate.
+The games are held at the Alberto J. Armando Stadium, more commonly known as La Bombonera.
+You’ll find that the fans’ enthusiasm shames other spectator sports.
+The best Boca Juniors game to watch is the Superclásico when they play their arch-rivals, River Plate.
 The atmosphere is energetic and intense – heaven for any soccer fan.

 Expat Health Insurance